 I love my house to smell nice, especially as I am in it all the time, and every Christmas I will get at least one reed diffuser!

-Now if I was to buy a new reed diffuser they can vary in price massively, but for a good one I would be looking at about £32.
+Now if I was to buy a new reed diffuser they can vary in price massively, but they are really expensive!

 So rather than keep buying more, I thought for today’s school lesson we would make our own.

-As we purchased so may different essential oils, we had so much fun working out the different smells.
+As we purchased so many different essential oils, we had so much fun working out the different smells.

 All you need to do is mix the essential oils and carrier oil together in the glass container.

-Orange with Lemon (as these were Freddie’s favourite and most obvious to decipher smells.)
+Orange with Lemon (as these were Freddie’s favorite and most obvious to decipher smells.)

 It will take a while for the oil to travel up the sticks, so speed up the process by flipping the sticks after several hours.